Penguin-Guru/overte/README.md

 ### Boot to Metaverse: The Goal

-Having a place to experience adventure, a place to relax with calm breath, that's a world to live in.
-An engine to support infinite combinations and possibilities of worlds without censorship and interruption, that's metaverse.
-Finding a way to make infinite realities our reality is the dream.
+A place to experience adventure, a place to relax and breathe calmly, and a world to live in.
+An engine to support infinite combinations and possibilities of worlds without censorship and interruption, that's the metaverse we dream of.
+Our goal is to make infinite realities our reality.

 ### Boot to Metaverse: The Technicals